• Skip to primary navigation

 Print it, frame it, place it in your kitchen, make guests use it.

-Don't forget you can find all my Thermomix recipes here.
+Don't forget to check all my Thermomix recipes.

 Always check the bowl is assembled